 The More Exposure The Better

-From the paragraph above, more exposure will likely speed up the patina process.
-There are different levels of exposure and there are different effects to the leather as well.
+There are different levels of exposure and there are different effects on the leather as well.
 The exposure to different factors will affect the patina outcome.
 Therefore, "the more exposure, the better" is not always right.
 It will more or less depend on what kind of patina you are trying to achieve.

 For example, frequently exposing your leather to sunlight and heat will likely bring out a golden tone to the fabric.
 Meanwhile, frequent exposure to rain or seawater will leave splash marks on the leather's surface.
 Moreover, natural oils such as those secreted by our body will likely cause dark patches to form on the leather.

 Frequent exposure to these factors will likely speed up the patina process.
 However, the best way to speed up the process is just to use your leather frequently.
 Let time be the only factor influencing the change.
 The secret to beautiful leather patina is patience.
 Use it as you normally would and let it age beautifully with all its scrapes and scratches.
 In fact, according to leather artisans and enthusiasts, each scratch, scruff, wear, and tear makes your leather even more special.
 This adds to the already unique characteristic of leather made from animal skin.
 As they say, every leather is unique as no two animal skin is exactly the same.

 Slowing Down The Leather Patina Process